Jes Interview Banner

 Q12.
 Mention a learning experience in terms of a boudoir or nude photoshoot you’ve had in all these years of experience.

 Ans: I don’t know if I can think of anything specific that has been a learning experience.
 I am open to learning something every day.
 Also, I am exactly where I am today because I learn from every client in the studio.
-Always observant of what I am doing and where I feel like I need to grow and improve.
-I am constantly working on something.
+I am always observant of what I am doing and where I feel like I need to grow and improve.
+And I am constantly working on something.

-I think it comes from me realizing that there is always a bigger reason why someone has booked a session.
-They may have told me they are doing it for a wedding gift, which is great.
+I think it comes from realizing there is always a bigger reason someone has booked a session.
+They may have told me they are doing it as a wedding gift, which is great.
 But I am there to help them work on body image trauma because we all have it.

-I always listen to what they’re saying, and sometimes clients will not communicate with their words.
-It’s facial expressions, or if they are constantly adjusting certain areas of clothing of their body, anything that I can pick up on to help someone work past it is a win for me.
+I always listen to what they’re saying; sometimes, clients will not communicate with their words.
+It’s their facial expressions or their constant adjusting of certain areas of clothing on their body.
+Anything I can pick up on to help someone work past it is a win.

 Looking for new creative ideas for your next nude photoshoot theme?
 Check out this list of nude photographers to get inspired.